Manual Prop Mapping

 ]

-}In Figma, name layers [item.name], [item.rating], [item.locations >], or use predefined values: [item.name=My Listing][item.rating=4.5].
+}In Figma, point nested keys at the right layers—for example name layers [item.name], [item.rating], [item.locations >], or use predefined literals: [item.name=My Listing][item.rating=4.5].

 Array Props